roy2392/assota-txt2sql-poc/README.md

 # Assuta Text-to-SQL Chatbot

 This project is a simple web-based chatbot that allows users to ask questions in Hebrew about their appointments.
-The chatbot uses Google's Gemini Pro model to understand natural language queries and retrieve information from a SQLite database.
+The chatbot uses Google's Gemini API to understand natural language queries and retrieve information from a SQLite database.

 ## Features

--   **Natural Language Understanding:** Uses the Gemini Pro API to interpret user questions.
+-   **Natural Language Understanding:** Uses the Gemini API to interpret user questions.
 -   **Database Integration:** Connects to a SQLite database to fetch appointment data.
 -   **Web-Based UI:** Provides a simple and clean chat interface using Flask and Bootstrap.
--   **Hebrew Language Support:** The chatbot is configured to respond in Hebrew.
+-   **Hebrew Language Support:** The chatbot is configured to respond in Hebrew using a system prompt.
+-   **Dockerized:** Includes a Dockerfile for easy containerization and deployment.

 ## Project Structure

 ```
 .
+├── .env                    # Environment variables (contains GEMINI_API_KEY)
+├── .gitignore              # Git ignore file
+├── Dockerfile              # Dockerfile for building the container image
 ├── app.py                  # Flask web application
-├── chatbot.py              # Original command-line chatbot script
-├── data
+├── data/
 │   └── db.csv              # CSV data for appointments
 ├── db_setup.py             # Script to create and populate the SQLite database
 ├── requirements.txt        # Python dependencies
-├── static/
 ├── system_prompt.txt       # System prompt for the Gemini model
-├── templates
+└── templates/
-│   └── index.html          # HTML template for the chat UI
+    └── index.html          # HTML template for the chat UI
-└── venv/                     # Virtual environment directory
 ```

 ## Setup and Installation